alexsilvar/rmi-blowfish-attack/README.md

   - Linux and Windows can interact

 # How to Execute
-  - Start in a machine the Master, ir will await and
+  - Start in a machine the Master, ir will await
   - In the same or other machines Start the Slaves, whom will have to be given the IP addres of the Master
   - After all the slaves have been started, press enter in the master to start the attack